Vrend/urbit-go/README.md

 Then run `|commit %urbit-go` and finally `|install our %urbit-go`

 It will ask for a glob file.
 Navigate to http://127.0.0.1:8080/docket/upload (or wherever you host your fakezod).
 Then select 'urbit-go' as the app, and upload the 'urbit-go-glob' folder in this repository.
-If all goes well, you'll have a 'working' install.
+If all goes well, you'll have a working install.

 **Note:** If you are not running this on a fakezod, you will need to update desk.docket-0 glob-ames to the name of your ship

 ## Progress

-The MVP of the backend has been completed
+The MVP has been completed

-The Front-end is being implemented [here](https://github.com/Vrend/urbit-go-frontend)
+The Front-end repository is [here](https://github.com/Vrend/urbit-go-frontend), but has been built into the glob folder of this repository.

 ## Contributing